-If you've been experiencing interruptions when watching programmes On Demand or while watching your Boost channels, like Sky Sports or Sky Cinema, then there might be a problem with the connection to your router.
+If you've been experiencing interruptions when watching programmes On Demand or while watching your Boost channels, then there might be a problem with the connection to your router.
 All this content is delivered to your TalkTalk TV Box via the internet.

 Make sure your Ethernet cable is securely connected to both the LAN connection port on your router and to the back of your TalkTalk TV Box.
 Also, ensure the Internet light on your router is lit with a green light.